mridul037/mridul037/README.md

 **Quote of the hour:**

-Readability of code is now my first priority.
-It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
+I think there is a world market for maybe five computers.

-~ Douglas Crockford
+~ Thomas J. Watson
 <pre>

 </pre>